devprabal/linuxupskillchallenge/day_18.md

 This will create `/var/log/mylogfile.log.1.bz2` with the contents from `/var/log/mylogfile.log` and truncate the later to 0.
 You can view the former by `less` or `zless`.

+- [x] Seen `/var/log/apache2/` for the logs the next day, they had changed extensions, as expected.

 ## Readings

 - [x] [Use logrotate to Manage Log Files ](http://library.linode.com/linux-tools/utilities/logrotate)